michelleDeko/bbb-streaming/README.md

 Go to 'bbb-streaming' directory and start the streaming, if it's not already running.

-You would notice a new user `Live` has joined your BigBlueButton session.
+You would notice a new user `Live Stream` has joined your BigBlueButton session.